 Students are expected to complete all assignments, quizzes, and exams by the designated deadline found in the assignment details and/or course syllabus.
-Students must contact their faculty to request to turn in an assignment, quiz, or exam past the deadline.
-If the opportunity is granted for a late submission, students will have a 15% reduction from the total points earned on the assignment, quiz, or exam for each day that it is late up to 48 hours after the deadline.
+Joyce University understands that there are times that turning in an assignment, quiz, or exam on time may not be possible due to extenuating circumstances, a significant life event beyond an individual's control that has an extreme impact on their ability to meet expectations or fulfill obligations.
+Students will have a 15% reduction from the total points earned on an assignment, quiz, or exam for each day that it is late up to 48 hours after the deadline.
 An assignment, quiz or exam is considered one day late as soon as the deadline has passed.
 After 24 hours beyond the deadline, it is considered two days late.
 When 48 hours have passed from the deadline, it will no longer be accepted, and the student will earn a zero.